Trump not adding two lawyers to legal team, citing conflicts

 Trump has denounced the investigation as a “witch hunt.”
 Russia denies meddling in the election.

+DiGenova has appeared on Fox News accusing the Federal Bureau of Investigation and the U.S. Justice Department of trying to frame Trump with false charges of colluding with Russia during the campaign.

+Trump wanted to hire diGenova after seeing him on television, but the conflicts were obvious, said a person familiar with the matter, who added that it was surprising that consideration for adding diGenova to Trump’s team had gotten so far.

 “We thank the president for his confidence in us and we look forward to working with him,” on other matters, Toensing said in a statement on behalf of both her and diGenova.
-The married pair work together at their namesake law firm, diGenova & Toensing.
+The married pair work together at their namesake law firm.

-Toensing declined to comment on why the retainer on Russia fell through.
-Another source familiar with the situation said it was due to the “collective nature of the conflicts.”
+Toensing declined to comment on what specific conflicts may have led to the work on the Russia legal team falling through.

+DiGenova & Toensing has represented Mark Corallo, a former spokesman for Trump’s legal team, and Sam Clovis, a former campaign aide.

 DiGenova was at the White House on Thursday, according to a person familiar with the meeting.